JumpeiArashi/SimpleStepper/README.md

 SimpleStepper has no mechanism of access controlling.
 So you may have to access control such as a verification by client certification, ACL by source IP, etc...

-FYI: We use SimpleStepper as pseudo-VPN to production environment.
+FYI: We use SimpleStepper as pseudo-VPN on production environment.
 Our verification is by client certification on Nginx.
 So we make Nginx reverse proxy.